kwaldenphd/sqlite-to-python/README.md

 # Lab Notebook Questions

+Q1: Describe the basic steps of how to establish a connection with a SQLite database from within Python.

+Q2: Take at least 3 of the queries you wrote for the Queries and Joins lab and modify them to run within a Python environment.
+Include code + comments.
+What changes did you have to make to the query syntax?
+Any challenges you encountered (and how did you solve them)?

-Q1: How is Python storing the output for the last query?
-Should be seeing each row as sub-list within list.
+Q3: How is Python storing the output for the last query from step 24?
 What could we do with this output?

-Q2: Explore modifying other SQL queries in Python.
-What did you try, how did it go, etc.